 Luckily, the capital is very well connected - so a day out from London is easily done by train.

 Ahhhh, the sea air (and a bunch of vegan hipsters) … The beauty of Brighton just keeps on giving.
-With the quickest service taking 52 minutes, you’ll have plenty of time at the beach, just catch the train at Victoria or London Bridge (where trains depart every half an hour).
+With the quickest service taking 52 minutes, you’ll have plenty of time at the beach, simply catch the train at Victoria or London Bridge (where trains depart every half an hour).

 Whether you’re just visiting for the beach, the funky cafes or record shops, you’ll be sure to find something that everyone enjoys.
 And hey, why not stop in at the oldest functioning aquarium in the world?
-SEA LIFE Brighton has plenty to keep you busy.
+SEA LIFE Brighton has plenty sights to keep you busy.

 Without a doubt one of the most picturesque cities in the UK, Bath is something of a walking museum.
 Explore the Roman bathhouses and wander past stunning Georgian houses, it’s the perfect peaceful-yet-interesting day out from London town.